Last update: 02/02/2024

 Nicaragua’s entry requirements are very straightforward and apply to travelers from all countries.

-All travelers must present a certificate for a negative PCR COVID test result that was obtained within 72 hours of arrival in Nicaragua.
+All travelers must present a certificate for a negative RT-PCR COVID test result that was obtained within 72 hours of arrival in Nicaragua.

 Is PCR testing mandatory to travel to Nicaragua?

-Yes, a PCR COVID test is mandatory for all travelers to Nicaragua.
-Travelers must present a certificate upon arrival for a negative PCR COVID test result that was obtained within 72 hours of arrival in Nicaragua.
+Yes, a RT-PCR COVID test is mandatory for all travelers to Nicaragua.
+Travelers must present a certificate upon arrival for a negative RT-PCR COVID test result that was obtained within 72 hours of arrival in Nicaragua.
 If you do not have this certificate, you may not be allowed to board your flight.

-Is there any mandatory quarantine upon arrival in Nicaragua?
+Is there a mandatory quarantine upon arrival in Nicaragua?